Trigger (South Korean TV series)

-Trigger is a 2025 South Korean action thriller written and directed by Kwon Oh-seung.
+Trigger is a 2025 South Korean action thriller television series written and directed by Kwon Oh-seung.
 Starring Kim Nam-gil and Kim Young-kwang, it was released on Netflix on July 25, 2025.

 Synopsis

 Trigger follows a rise in illegal gun distribution and escalating gun crimes.
 The story centers on two men—one a righteous police officer, the other a cunning arms dealer—who wield weapons for vastly different reasons.